Anxiety therapy for individuals in Oxford, OH

 Here’s what we’ll do together

 In our work together, I want you to feel like you can finally exhale.
-We’ll slow things down and make sense of what your anxiety is really doing—because it’s not random, even if it feels that way.

 I’ll help you understand the patterns underneath the overthinking, the second-guessing, and the constant awareness of how others might be feeling about you.
 Together, we’ll find ways to calm your body, interrupt those spirals, and help you feel more grounded in moments that used to feel overwhelming.

 But we won’t stop at just managing symptoms.
-We’ll also look at how anxiety is showing up in your relationships—like people-pleasing, fear of saying the wrong thing, or needing reassurance to feel okay.
+We’ll also look at how anxiety is showing up in your relationships, like people-pleasing, fear of saying the wrong thing, or needing reassurance to feel okay.

-I’ll gently challenge you when needed, while also meeting you with a lot of compassion, because I know how hard this can feel.
 My goal is to help you rebuild trust in yourself, feel more secure in your relationships, and move through your life with a sense of steadiness instead of constantly bracing for something to go wrong.

 At the end of the day, I want you to know: